tkavoo/clm5-point-scale-simulation/neon_rs_README.md

-#Creating a script to help run point scale simulation using the docker version of CLM5 escomp/cesm-lab-neon
+# Creating a script to help run point scale simulation using the docker version of CLM5 escomp/cesm-lab-neon and results visualization
-This Jupyter Notebook contains step by step guide on how to run a simple community land model (CLM) point scale simulation at NEON sites, modify parameters and create jobs.
+This Jupyter Notebook contains step by step guide on how to run a simple community land model (CLM) point scale simulation at NEON sites, modify parameters and create jobs as well as visualizing the results.

 ## Getting Started
 To use this notebook, You must have docker installed.